aspida/aspida/packages/aspida/README.md

 - Path, URL query, header, body, and response can all specify the type
 - FormData / URLSearchParams content can also specify the type
-- HTTP client supports axios / ky / ky-universal / fetch
+- HTTP client supports axios / ky / ky-universal / fetch / node-fetch
 - Path definition is the same naming convention as Nuxt.js pages

 <br />